NOEL-MNI/deepFCD/README.md

 ### GPU out of memory
 If you encounter GPU memory errors:
+1. Reduce the number of `--inference-workers`
-1. Monitor GPU memory with `nvidia-smi`
+2. Monitor GPU memory with `nvidia-smi`
-2. Process subjects in smaller batches
+3. Process subjects in smaller batches using `--subjects`
-3. Consider using CPU if GPU memory is insufficient
+4. Consider using CPU if GPU memory is insufficient

+### Performance tuning
+For optimal performance:
+- **Single GPU**: Use `--device cuda0 --inference-workers 1`
+- **Multi-GPU**: Use `--device cuda0,cuda1,cuda2 --inference-workers 3`
+- **CPU cores**: Set `--preproc-workers` to number of available CPU cores
+- **Large datasets**: Enable parallel processing for both preprocessing and inference

+See the [Multi-GPU documentation](docs/multi_gpu_parallel_inference.md) for detailed performance tuning guidance.

 ## Citation